akshaykher/Predicting-Risky-Landings-using-GLM-models/README.md

 To reduce the risk of landing overrun.

 #### Goal:
-Use various GLM (genelarized linear models) to study what factors and how they would impact the landing distance of a commercial flight.
+Use various GLM (generalized linear models) to study what factors and how they would impact the landing distance of a commercial flight.

 #### Data:
 Landing data (landing distance and other parameters) from 950 commercial flights.